BobbleLaw/bobblelaw.github.io/content/en-US/topics/interview/leetcode-top-interview.md

 + So we use stack to achieve this

 **Steps**
++ Declare stack, (current) number, and last operator
 + Iterate the string while tracking the current number and last operator
   + If digit, convert to number
-  + If operator, or last digit
+  + If (not digit and not space), or it's last digit
     + +: Push number to stack
     + -: Push neg number to stack
     + *: Calculate stack.top() * num, pop, and push result
     + /: Calculate stack.top() / num, pop, and push result
     + Update last operator, clear number
-+ Sum up the elements in stack
++ Sum up all the elements in stack

 Time: O(N), Space: O(N)